 - Stir in coconut flavoured fat free yogurt for a lovely, tasty alternative to natural yogurt.
 Just make sure that you work out the Smart Points before adding as some of the fat free flavoured yogurts are highish in Smart Points.

 - Top with some pumpkin seeds for a little crunch.
 You will need to work out the Smart Points if you do this.
 One tablespoon of pumpkin seeds will be 2 Smart Points.

-- 1 medium butternut squash - peeled, deseeded & chopped (around 1 kilo or 6 cups)
+- 1 medium butternut squash deseeded, peeled & chopped (around 1 kilo)